 Why choose Rheumatology?

 Rheumatology is an ever-changing dynamic speciality providing holistic care for patients with chronic disabling illness.
 The wide spectrum of rheumatic disease, combined with its complex myriad of multi-system manifestations, makes no two days or two patients the same.
 Recent revolutionary advances in the therapies available for treating rheumatic disease have brought life-changing reductions in morbidity, making this a truly exciting time to start a rheumatology career.
 Furthermore, the speciality remains firmly grounded in clinical history and examination skills, allowing for immensely rewarding partnerships with our patients to be formed over years of continuous review.

-Our trainees have an excellent track-record in securing Fellowships from major national funding bodies including the Wellcome Trust, Medical Research Council, NIHR and Arthritis Research UK.
+Our trainees have an excellent track-record in securing Fellowships from major national funding bodies including the Welcome Trust, Medical Research Council, NIHR and Arthritis Research UK.
 Clinical research is highly valued by NHS Trusts across the region, and we are supportive of trainees opting to undertake a period out of training for research.